NovaMachina-Mods/ExNihiloSequentia/CONTRIBUTING.md

 - If you do not find an issue related to the one you have discovered, feel free to create a new issue.
 When you do so:
   - Give your issue a good title.
   - Give a clear description of what the bug/issue is.
 If it is too vague we cannot guarantee that your issue will be resolved.
   - Give clear and concise steps to reproduce the issue.
-Again, if it is too vague we cannot garantee that your issue will be resolved.
+Again, if it is too vague we cannot guarantee that your issue will be resolved.
   - Explain what you expect to happen.
   - Provide the version of Minecraft, Minecraft Forge, and Ex Nihilo: Sequentia that you are using.
 This helps us to reproduce your issue.
   - Provide, if applicable (which is most of the time) logs and crash reports.
 The more information the better!
 Submit all files through [Gist] or [Pastebin].